Expanded Testing for Staff and Persons in our Care

 How long does it take for test results to be available?

-Results typically take approximately 48 hours but variations to this timeline may occur.
-Notifications to staff may take up to 5 days.
+Results typically take 24-48 hours, but variations to this timeline may occur.

 Will the employee be allowed to work while a mass-screening or asymptomatic test result is pending?